 Description of the Procedure

 A tool will be passed into the vagina.
-It will grasp the strings that are attached to the IUD.
-You will be asked to take slow deep breaths.
+It will grab the IUD strings.
 The strings will be gently pulled.
 This should fold the arms of the IUD and let it slip out of the body.
-If the IUD will be replaced, the new IUD will be inserted at this time.
+This may cause some cramping or pain.
+The tools will be removed.

-Some IUDs may be more difficult to remove.
-A hysteroscopy may be needed if the IUD has become stuck.
+Some IUDs are hard to remove or become stuck.
+A hysteroscopy may be needed.
 A scope will be passed through the vagina into the uterus.
 A camera will show what may be holding the IUD.
 If needed, tools will help to free it.
+The tools will be removed.

 How Long Will It Take?